j801h/j801h.github.io/_projects/fea.md

 ### Transient Flow Case

 Because openFOAM comes with several tutorials for using its various solvers, I have decided to work with those and adapt them to suit the heat exchanger problem, rather than building the repository from scratch.
-The pisoFoam solver within openFOAM uses the PISO (Pressure-Implicit with Splitting of Operators) algorithm to decouple the pressure and velocity fields in the momentum equation, allowing for an efficient and stable solution of the incompressible Navier-Stokes equations.
+Right now, I am experimenting with the pisoFoam solver, which uses the PISO (Pressure-Implicit with Splitting of Operators) algorithm to decouple the pressure and velocity fields in the momentum equation, allowing for an efficient and stable solution of the incompressible Navier-Stokes equations.
 Additionally, pisoFoam can handle turbulence modeling by incorporating various turbulence models, such as k-epsilon, k-omega, or large-eddy simulation (LES), to account for the effects of turbulence on the fluid flow.
 The pisoFoam solver source code contains an example repo that models a ball valve system that consists of a pipe with a ball valve in the middle, which regulates the flow of fluid through the pipe.
 This example showcases a FEA solution of the incompressible Navier-Stokes equations for transient conditions in three dimensions.
 After running this simulation, I was able to develop the following animation using ParaView:

 <br>